Build-Week-Safe-Routes-2/Objective-and-Assets/ProductVision.md

 - Describe the Established data source with at least rough data able to be provided on day 1.

+  - NHTSA data set provided with airtable

 - You can gather information about the data set you’ll be working with from the project description.
 Be sure to collaborate with your PM, and your Backend Architect to chat about the resources you have.

+  - Ok

 - Write a description for what the DS problem is (what uncertainty/prediction are we trying to do here?
 Sentiment analysis?
 Why is this a useful solution to a problem?)
+  - Predicting the rate of accidents at a given intersection and translating that into a danger rating
+  - Having a really high validity score so that we are confidently asserting that the rate of accidents will be accurate

-- A target (e.g. JSON format or such) for output that DS students can deliver to web/other students for them to ingest and use in the app
+* A target (e.g. JSON format or such) for output that DS students can deliver to web/other students for them to ingest and use in the app
+  - JSON

 # Target Audience